 All applications for graduate study are submitted through Princeton's Graduate Admissions Office

 - The application form with your personal information

 - A personal statement that describes your background and research interests

 - Three letters of recommendation

-- Official GRE scores (Our institution code is 2672, no department code is required)
+- GRE scores can be submitted but are not required (our institution code is 2672, no department code is required)

 - Official TOEFL scores for students whose native language is not English and who have not received their undergraduate education in a U.S. college or university.
 (Our institution code is 2672, no department code is required)

-- The GRE Biology Subject test is recommended, especially for students without a traditional biology background.
+- GRE Biology Subject test is not required

 All graduate students entering the program are supported in their first year by a First Year Fellowship or the prestigious Centenial Fellowhip provided by the Graduate School.
 From the second year onwards, support derives from department fellowships, training grants, external fellowships won by students, and assistantships for teaching in undergraduate laboratories and precepts.

 All EEB graduate students are encouraged to apply for external funding to cover tuition/stipend.
 In addition to receiving a financial award from the university for winning an external fellowship, students are relieved of two semesters of required teaching.
 Below is a partial list of available funding sources.
 Check with your adviser and colleagues for more field-specific fellowships.